B.C.'s Provincial Sales Tax (PST) generally applies to a vehicle that is acquired in B.C. or imported into B.C. after March 31, 2013.

-If you purchase a vehicle in a private sale or receive it as a gift in certain circumstances (i.e., from an individual), the PST rate is 12%.
-If you paid 5% GST at the time you purchased or imported the vehicle, but no other tax, you will have to pay 7% PST plus luxury surtax (if applicable).
+If you purchase a vehicle in a private sale or receive it as a gift in certain circumstances, you must pay PST on the purchase or gift.
+PST is generally payable at the time the vehicle is registered with your Autoplan Broker.
+However, if you delay registering the vehicle, you may be required to pay PST directly to the B.C.
+Ministry of Finance.

 For tax purposes, a passenger vehicle is defined as a motor vehicle designed primarily as a means of transport for individuals.
 For example, trucks and vans larger than three-quarter ton, camperized vans, motor homes, buses and motorcycles with engines of 250 cc or less are not passenger vehicles.

 For additional information, please see the Ministry of Finance bulletin PST on Vehicles, which provides information on determining whether the gift of a vehicle is taxable, exemptions from PST on vehicles and how to apply for a refund.
 Please note that neither ICBC nor Autoplan Brokers can refund a tax.